IPS-Eye-White

 But if some of the branches were broken off, and you, being a wild olive, were grafted in among them and became partaker with them of the rich root of the olive tree, do not be arrogant toward the branches; but if you are arrogant, remember that it is not you who supports the root, but the root supports you.
 (Romans 11:17-18 NASB)

-Certainly the chapter goes on to say that being of Jewish descent does not guarantee a place in the kingdom - only faith does.
-However, God never forgets His promises even if man does not pay them any heed.
-God has not told us how it will come about but we can take confidence in the words of the prophet Zechariah.
+Certainly the chapter goes on to say that being of Jewish descent does not guarantee a place in the kingdom - only faith does if accompanied by righteous living.
+See The Myth of Faith Alone.
+However, God never forgets His promises and although He has not told us how it will come about, we can take confidence in the words of the prophet Zechariah.

 I will pour out on the house of David and on the inhabitants of Jerusalem, the Spirit of grace and of supplication, so that they will look on Me whom they have pierced; and they will mourn for Him, as one mourns for an only son, and they will weep bitterly over Him like the bitter weeping over a firstborn.
 (Zechariah 12:10 NASB)